 Clark C. Larsen, DPM, graduated from California College of Podiatric Medicine in 2003.
 He completed a three-year surgical residency in Dallas, Tex., where he received extensive training in trauma of the foot and ankle.
 He also completed a fellowship in Germany and Austria.
 Dr. Larsen is board certified in reconstructive foot and ankle surgery.
 He is a Fellow, American Board of Podiatric Surgery; American College of Foot and Ankle Surgery and a Fellow, Association of Extremity Nerve Surgeons.
 He also is a member of the Utah Podiatric Medical Association and the American Podiatric Medical Association.
 Dr. Larsen participated as a physician volunteer in the Katrina Hurricane relief efforts.
 A former collegiate football player, who has coached his son’s football team, he has a special interest in sports medicine injuries and specialized in minimally invasive procedures.
-Dr. Larsen and his wife, Kim, are the parents of five children, ages 15 to seven.
+Dr. Larsen and his wife, Kim, are the parents of five children, ages 17 to 10.
 He is an Eagle Scout and an avid angler, who loves to vacation anywhere there is a beach.